 UniFirst Earnings Preview

-Investors hope UniFirst (NYS: UNF) will top analyst estimates once again after beating predictions by $0.08 in the previous quarter.
-The company will unveil its latest earnings on Tuesday.
+Watch UniFirst's (NYS: UNF) earnings report to see if it can beat analyst expectations for the third consecutive quarter.
+The company will unveil its latest earnings on Wednesday, March 28.
 UniFirst designs, manufactures, personalizes, rents, cleans, delivers, and sells a wide range of uniforms and protective clothing.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on UniFirst with five of six analysts rating it hold.
+- Buy, sell, or hold?: Analysts think investors should stand pat on UniFirst, with five out of seven analysts rating it a hold.
 Analysts don't like UniFirst as much as competitor G&K Services overall.
-Three out of seven analysts rate G&K Services a buy compared to one of six for UniFirst.
-Analysts' rating of UniFirst has stayed constant from three months prior.
+Three out of eight analysts rate G&K Services a buy compared to two out of seven for UniFirst.
+Analysts haven't adjusted their rating of UniFirst for the past three months.

 What our community says:

+UniFirst's profit has risen year over year by an average of 2.1% over the past five quarters.
 Revenue has now gone up for three straight quarters.
-The company's gross margin shrank by 2.8 percentage points in the last quarter.
-Revenue rose 11.6% while cost of sales rose 16.8% to $185.2 million from a year earlier.
+The company's gross margin shrank by 2.6 percentage points in the last quarter.
+Revenue rose 14.6% while cost of sales rose 19.5% to $195.1 million from a year earlier.

 For all our UniFirst-specific analysis, including earnings and beyond, add UniFirst to My Watchlist.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.Earnings estimates provided by Zacks.